-The Hughes Medal is awarded biennially (in odd years) to an outstanding researcher in the field of energy.
+The Hughes Medal is awarded annually to an outstanding researcher in the field of energy.

 The award was named after the scientist David E. Hughes FRS (PDF) and was first awarded in 1902.
 Hughes was a Welsh-American scientist and musician who invented the first working radio communication system and the first microphone.
 The medal is of silver gilt and is accompanied by a gift of £2,000.